The Everly Brothers: Early life, family, and education

-Ike Everly had a show on KMA and KFNF in Shenandoah in the mid-1940s, first with his wife and then with their sons.
-The brothers sang on the radio as "Little Donnie and Baby Boy Phil".
-The family sang as the Everly Family.

-The family moved to Knoxville, Tennessee, in 1953, where the brothers attended West High School (Knoxville, Tennessee).
-In 1955, the family moved to Madison, Tennessee, while the brothers moved to Nashville, Tennessee.
+The family moved to Knoxville, Tennessee, in 1953, where the brothers attended West High School.
+In 1955, the family moved to Madison, Tennessee, while the brothers moved to Nashville.
 Don had graduated from high school in 1955, and Phil attended Peabody Demonstration School in Nashville, from which he graduated in 1957.
 Both could now focus on recording.

-1950s
+Early career (1940s-1950s)

+As children, Don and Phil Everly sang on KMA and KFNF in Shenandoah as "Little Donnie and Baby Boy Phil".
+The brothers also sang on radio with their parents as the Everly Family.